MoneySuperMarket: History

 Later that month, the company was the subject of an initial public offering on the London Stock Exchange at a price that valued the business at circa £1 billion.
 It was one of the largest tech flotations in the United Kingdom to have taken place for many years.

 In 2012, Moneysupermarket announced the acquisition of MoneySavingExpert.com for £87 million.
 Following the acquisition, MoneySavingExpert remained editorially independent and its founder, Martin Lewis, remained as the chief editor of the platform.
-The company announced in 2015 that Lewis would be reducing his overall holding in the Moneysupermarket to 1.5%.
+The company announced in 2015 that Lewis would be reducing his overall holding in Moneysupermarket.com to 1.5%.

 In October 2016, the company announced that Mark Lewis, a former retail director at John Lewis, would take over as CEO from Peter Plumb in May 2017.

 In September 2020, in another change in management, Peter Duffy took over as CEO.

-On 19 October 2021, Moneysupermarket announced it was acquiring Maple Syrup Media, the owners of the UK cashback website, Quidco.
+On 19 October 2021, Moneysupermarket announced it was acquiring Maple Syrup Media, the owners of the UK cashback website, Quidco.com.
 The sale amount is reported to be £87 million in cash, plus an additional £14 million as a deferred payment.

+On 2 May 2024, MoneySuperMarket Group plc announced it was changing its corporate holding name to MONY Group, a decision made to reflect the Group had "evolved" in recent years beyond the original price comparison website.
+This change came into effect on 20 May 2024.

 Operations

-Moneysupermarket
+MoneySuperMarket

-Moneysupermarket, which specialises in financial services, was in 2016 the largest comparison website in the UK by revenue.
+MoneySuperMarket, which specialises in financial services, was in 2016 the largest comparison website in the UK by revenue.

-Travelsupermarket
+TravelSupermarket

-The travelsupermarket.com website, a price comparison website-based business specialising in package holidays, was established in 2004 as a sister site to the Moneysupermarket.com.
+The TravelSupermarket.com website, specialising in price comparison for package holidays, was established in 2004 as a sister site to Moneysupermarket.com.

 Like Moneysupermarket, TravelSupermarket's television advertisements have become known for their humour and use of celebrities.
 Previous ads featured comedian Omid Djalili, former Labour MP John Prescott and X Factor stars Jedward.